Psalm 92; The LORD Forever Exalted

 Words.
 If a word is repeated over and over, it's probably important.
 It can indicate a theme, who the audience is, an important person or position, or help us determine the context of a passage.
 What word or words are repeated and how many times?
 What questions do you have about them?

-Structure.
-Review the different structures of the Psalms from the introduction.
-Which one closely matches the structure of this Psalm?
+Types of Psalms Review the different types from the introduction.
+Which one closely matches the kind of Psalm here?
 How might this influence our interpretation?

 Audience.
 To whom was this Psalm addressed?